sigdeldebish/stock-trading-db-service/README.md

-# Stock Trading System - Group 28
+# Stock Trading System - Draft

 ### Mongo DB attached to a web service for CRUD operations for the Stock Trading Database component.